 - First companies to comprehensively answer buyer questions win positioning

-- Early movers achieve 120x impressions versus late entrants (Xponent21 analysis)
+- Early movers achieve 120x impressions versus late entrants, according to Xponent21 analysis

 - Early movers achieve 18x traffic versus competitors who publish later